Why Use a Schengen Visa for Non-Schengen Countries?

 Best Time to Visit These Non-Schengen Destinations

-- Albania: Ideal from May to September for pleasant weather and gorgeous beaches; from October to April, cooler, cheaper.
+- Ideal from May to September for pleasant weather and gorgeous beaches; from October to April, it’s cooler and cheaper.

-- Turkey: The best time to visit is in spring (April to June) and in autumn (September to November) for pleasant weather and fewer crowds.
+- The best time to visit is spring (April to June) and autumn (September to November) for pleasant weather and fewer crowds.
 Summers can be extremely hot.

 - United Arab Emirates: For outdoor pursuits, the best months are November to March.
 But June to September is extremely hot, and sightseeing can be uncomfortable.